 Environmental Impacts of the Alternatives to the Proposed Action

-As an alternative to the proposed action, the staff considered denial of the proposed action (i.e., the “no-action” alternative).
+As an alternative to the proposed action, the NRC staff considered denial of the proposed action (i.e., the“no-action” alternative).
 Denial of the application would result in no change in current environmental impacts.
-The environmental impacts of the proposed action and the “no-action” alternative are similar.
+The environmental impacts of the proposed action and the alternative action are similar.

 Alternative Use of Resources

-The action does not involve the use of any different resources than those previously considered in the “Final Environmental Statement Related to the Continuation of Construction and the Operation” for NAPS dated April 1973, and SPS dated May 1972 and June 1972, respectively, as supplemented through the “Generic Environmental Impact Statement for License Renewal of Nuclear Plants: Supplements 6 and 7 Regarding SPS and NAPS—Final Report (NUREG-1437, Supplements 6 and 7),” dated November 2002.
+The action does not involve the use of any different resources than those previously considered in the “Final Environmental Statement Related to the Continuation of Construction and the Operation,” for NAPS dated April 1973, and Surry dated May 1972 and June 1972, respectively, as supplemented through the “Generic Environmental Impact Statement for License Renewal of Nuclear Plants: Supplements 6 and 7 Regarding Surry and NAPS—Final Report (NUREG-1437, Supplements 6 and 7),” dated November 2002.

 Agencies and Persons Consulted

-In accordance with its stated policy, on February 3, 2010, the NRC staff consulted with the Virginia State official, Mr. Leslie Foldesi, Division of Radiological Health of the Virginia Department of Health, regarding the environmental impact of the proposed action.
+In accordance with its stated policy, on November 17, 2010, the staff consulted with the Virginia State official, Leslie P. Foldesi, Director of the Division of Radiological Health, regarding the environmental impact of the proposed action.
 The State official had no comments.

-For further details with respect to the proposed action, see the licensee's letter dated November 24, 2009.
+For further details with respect to the proposed action, see the licensee's letters dated January 29, 2010.
 Documents may be examined, and/or copied for a fee, at the NRC's Public Document Room (PDR), located at One White Flint North, Public File Area O1 F21, 11555 Rockville Pike (first floor), Rockville, Maryland.
 Publicly available records will be accessible electronically from the Agencywide Documents Access and Management System (ADAMS) Public Electronic Reading Room on the Internet at the NRC Web site, http://www.nrc.gov/reading-rm/adams.html.
-Persons who do not have access to ADAMS or who encounter problems in accessing the documents located in ADAMS should contact the NRC PDR Reference staff by telephone at 1-800-397-4209 or 301-415-4737, or send an e-mail to firstname.lastname@example.org.
+Persons who do not have access to ADAMS or who encounter problems in accessing the documents located in ADAMS should contact the NRC PDR Reference staff by telephone at 1-800-397-4209 or 301-415-4737, or send an e-mail to email@example.com.Start Signature

 For the Nuclear Regulatory Commission.

-Project Manager, Plant Licensing Branch 2-I, Division of Operating Reactor Licensing, Office of Nuclear Reactor Regulation.
+Project Manager, Plant Licensing Branch 2-1, Division of Operating Reactor Licensing, Office of Nuclear Reactor Regulation.

 BILLING CODE 7590-01-P